BA-cybersec/BA-cybersec/README.md

 Simulated two LANs connected through Cisco routers using static routes.
 Diagnosed interface mismatches, configured routing tables, and verified full end-to-end connectivity across networks.

 📂 **[Smart Technology Project](https://github.com/BA-cybersec/Smart-Technology-project)**
-Simulated how a smart technology project can be managed by showing all stages of a project life cycle and through the use of Cisco Packet Tracer.
+Simulated how a smart technology project can be implemented by showing all stages of a project management lifecycle and through the use of Cisco Packet Tracer.